liyuanhe211/LYH_DOI_Tools/README.md

 Current
  * Tidy up popup page.
  * Support drag-select in the batch download checkbox selection.
- * Removed unnecessary Sci-Hub and Lib-Gen jumps.
+ * Removed unnecessary Sci-Hub and Lib-Gen jumps as the page-opening function has been migrated to background worker.

 0.5 - 20211023
  * Bugfix: Forgot to set the shortcut to Mac version, causing a failed installation on Mac.
 This is corrected.